-Important note: The London Stone is on temporary display at the Museum of London, whilst building work goes on.
-They are planning on returning it to Cannon Street once the work has completed.
+Important note: London Stone is on temporary display at the Museum of London.
+They are planning to return it to Cannon Street once the building work has completed.

 London Stone is one of the most intriguing monuments in the City of London… but also one of the least impressive.
 It’s basically just a lump of ugly rock –but that belies its true worth.

 Experts believe that it most likely dates back to Roman times, and probably acted as some kind of mileage marker.
 Others people believe that it marked the centre of the city, and there are even suggestions that it formed part of an ancient stone circle on Ludgate Hill.
 One of the more outlandish theories is that it’s the same rock from which King Arthur pulled Excalibur!

 Whatever its original origin, over the centuries it gained a mystical authority and came to symbolise the authority and power of the city.
 Oaths were sworn here, deals were struck (by striking the stone), but as the years went by it fell into disuse, and now occupies a rather sad spot on a busy London street.